christoschronopoulos/automatic-plant-watering-system/README.md

 ### R1 DURATION
 In R1 DURATION menu item the duration of the pump operation can be set up.
 In other words, is the duration that the Relay 1 stays ON.
 This actually means that the code can easily be used to handle the operation of any device connected to the relays, and not only the submersible pumps.
 The purpose of the different Relay duration variables is to allow for different watering schemes depending on the water needs of various plants.

 > **IMPORTANT:** The relays must be suitable for the Input Voltage (e.g. 5V or 220V) to be used with defferent devices.
 For example, in this project 5V Relays are used together with 5V submersible pumps.
-However, if one would like to control a lamp or other household appliance **MUST** use 220V relays with **EXTREME CAUTION**.
+However, if one would like to control a lamp or other household appliance **MUST** use 220V relays and with **EXTREME CAUTION**.

 The maximum duration is 30 seconds, which can be changed as desired by changing the **_constrain_** of the **_r1Duration_** variable in the code.